OrangeP0P/EEGProgress/README.md

 # 📌EEGProgress

-🍊 __Overview__: A fast and lightweight progressive convolutoin architecture for EEG processing and classification.
+🍊 __Overview__: A fast and lightweight progressive convolution architecture for EEG processing and classification.

 🍊 This project is based on our recent publication.
 You can access the original paper here: [Link: EEGProgress](https://www.sciencedirect.com/science/article/pii/S0010482523013665).